Employing migrant workers in Northern Ireland

 - make sure your recruitment process schedule allows time to make appropriate travel arrangements

 When assessing qualifications and references, you should develop a procedure for qualification equivalency checking.
+See get your EU professional qualification recognised in the UK.

 You could use an organisation such as the European Qualifications Framework or UK NARIC, the designated UK national agency for the recognition and comparison of international qualifications and skills, to assist with evaluating the comparative value of qualifications gained overseas.